 Pursuant to Fed.
 R. App.
-P. 26.1 and 29(c), amici curiae American Immigration Lawyers Association and National Immigration Project of the National Lawyers Guild state that no publicly held corporation owns 10% or more of the stock of any of the parties listed above, which are nonprofit organizations.
+P. 26.1 and 29(c), amicus curiae American Immigration Lawyers Association states that no publicly held corporation owns 10% or more of the stock of any of the parties listed above, which are nonprofit organizations.

 Pursuant to Fed.
 R. App.
-P. 29(c)(5), amici curiae state that no counsel for the party authored this brief in whole or in part, and no party, party's counsel, or person or entity other than amici curiae and their counsel contributed money that was intended to fund preparing or submitting the brief.
+P. 29(c)(5), amicus curiae states that no counsel for the party authored this brief in whole or in part, and no party, party's counsel, or person or entity other than amicus curiae and their counsel contributed money that was intended to fund preparing or submitting the brief.